Generic Name: melphalan (MEL-fa-lan)

 Melphalan tablets should only be used under the supervision of a doctor experienced with the use of cancer medicines.
 Melphalan tablets may cause a decrease in the body's blood cells (bone marrow suppression), which could cause bleeding problems or infection.
 It may also cause a certain type of blood cell cancer (leukemia).
 Notify your doctor immediately if you develop unusual bleeding or bruising, unusual fatigue, or signs of an infection (eg, fever, chills, persistent sore throat).

-Melphalan tablets is used for:
+Melphalan tablets are used for:

 Treating symptoms of certain types of cancer (multiple myeloma, ovarian cancer).
 It may also be used for other conditions as determined by your doctor.